python/cpython/Doc/library/unittest.mock.rst

 :func:`patch`.

 Mock is very easy to use and is designed for use with :mod:`unittest`.
-Mock is based on the 'action -> assertion' pattern instead of `'record -> replay'` used by many mocking frameworks.
+Mock is based on the 'action -> assertion' pattern instead of 'record -> replay' used by many mocking frameworks.

-There is a backport of `unittest.mock` for earlier versions of Python, available as `mock on PyPI <https://pypi.python.org/pypi/mock>`_.
+There is a backport of :mod:`unittest.mock` for earlier versions of Python, available as `mock on PyPI <https://pypi.python.org/pypi/mock>`_.

 **Source code:** :source:`Lib/unittest/mock.py`